danielsimon4/language-modeling/README.md

 ## Makemore:

-Andrej Karpathy created [Makemore](https://github.com/karpathy/makemore), an autoregressive **character-level language model** that takes one text file as input, and generates more things like it.
+Andrej Karpathy created [Makemore](https://github.com/karpathy/makemore), an autoregressive **character-level language model** that takes a text file with words as input, and generates more words like it.
 In his videos, he teaches how to build it using Bigram, MLP, and WaveNet architectures.
-We will train Makemore with the [names.txt](https://github.com/danielsimon4/language-modeling/blob/main/Makemore/names.txt) dataset from [ssa.gov](https://www.ssa.gov/oact/babynames/), that contains the most common 32K names for the year 2018, and Makemore will generate more names.
+We will train Makemore with the [names](https://github.com/danielsimon4/language-modeling/blob/main/Makemore/names.txt) dataset from [ssa.gov](https://www.ssa.gov/oact/babynames/), that contains the most common 32K names for the year 2018, and Makemore will generate more names.

 1. **Bigram models**
     - Notebook: [Bigram](https://github.com/danielsimon4/language-modeling/blob/main/Makemore/Bigram.ipynb)